FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 !["Image displaying regular postgreSQL table and TimescaleDB hypertable"](./images/timescaledb-with-node-red-hypertables.png "Image displaying regular postgreSQL table and TimescaleDB hypertable"){data-zoomable}

-Unlike PostgreSQL, TimescaleDB uses a distributed hypertable architecture, which consists of standard PostgreSQL tables that automatically partition your data by time.
+Unlike PostgreSQL, TimescaleDB uses a distributed hypertable architecture that automatically partitions your data by time.
 You interact with hypertables in the same way as regular PostgreSQL tables, but with extra features that make managing your time-series data much easier.
-Each hypertable consists of multiple PostgreSQL table chunks.
+Each hypertable consists of multiple PostgreSQL tables (chunks).
 Each chunk is assigned a range of time and only contains data from that range.

 ## Setting up TimescaleDB environment